-To establish future public transport routes that will support the County's medium to long term development, including new and / or enhanced orbital routes to provide connectivity between outer suburban areas.
+To establish future public transport routes that will support the County's medium to long term development, including orbital routes to provide connectivity between outer suburban areas.

-To support and encourage the NTA in investigating high-capacity public transport solutions for Dublin southwest, including examining the feasibility of Metro and / or Luas, serving areas including Ballyboden, Ballycullen / Oldcourt, Firhouse, Kimmage, Knocklyon, Rathfarnham, South Tallaght, Templeogue and Terenure and the feasibility of linking the red and green Luas to maximise public transport links and permeability in Dublin southwest.
+To support and encourage the NTA in investigating high-capacity public transport solutions for Dublin south-west, including examining the feasibility of Metro and/or Luas, serving areas including Ballyboden, Ballycullen/Oldcourt, Firhouse, Kimmage, Knocklyon, Rathfarnham, South Tallaght, Templeogue and Terenure.

-To support and collaborate with the NTA and Dublin City Council in carrying out an Area Based Study on future transportation for the City Edge strategic regeneration lands.
+To support and collaborate with the NTA and Dublin City Council in carrying out an Area Based Study on future transportation for the Naas Road/Ballymount strategic regeneration lands.